sirelawrence/Lawrence-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Welcome to my website!
+Welcome!

-My name is Lawrence Ogbeifun, I am an Assistant Professor of Economics at Hartwick College.
-My research interests lie in macroeconomics and span time series analysis, labor, monetary, and environmental economics.
-I am particularly interested in labor market reform in a dynamic and stochastic general equilibrium (DSGE) framework.
-I strive to answer questions in my research that are both academically interesting and policy-relevant.
+I'm Lawrence Ogbeifun, an Assistant Professor of Economics at Hartwick College.
+My research is in empirical macroeconomics, with a focus on monetary economics and applied time series analysis.
+My broader work also spans labor and environmental economics, including labor market dynamics in general equilibrium settings.
+Across these areas, I aim to answer questions that are both academically interesting and policy-relevant.
+Feel free to explore my research, publications, and teaching — and reach out if you'd like to connect.

 Feel free to *[contact](#contact)* me directly